Eating Okonomiyaki in Japan: 1 Day in Osaka Itinerary

 Is Osaka Worth the Hype?

 Umm…unfortunately I’m here to say not really?
-Before any Japan stans come for me, I absolutely ADORED Tokyo and Kyoto and for that reason I’m considering Japan my second favorite country I’ve ever visited, but since those experiences were so out of this world Osaka felt like a little bit of a let down.
+Before any Japan stans come for me, I absolutely ADORED our three days in Tokyo and three days in Kyoto and for that reason I’m considering Japan my second favorite country I’ve ever visited, but since those experiences were so out of this world Osaka felt like a little bit of a let down.

 Anticipating enjoying some of the best food of our trip in “Japan’s kitchen,” the local octopus specialities were just alright and the street food wasn’t anything superior to what we had tried in the previous two cities.
 I do think the pure state of sheer tiredness that was descending upon on us played a major factor in how I perceived Osaka, especially on the food front because we had eaten so much seafood at this point—fish for breakfast, lunch, and dinner practically!—that it no longer sounded very appetizing, even as a diehard sushi fan.